Dev-Chukwuma/Dev-Chukwuma/README.md

 - **[30 Days of Cybersecurity](https://github.com/Dev-Chukwuma/30-days-of-cybersecurity)** — a Blue Team roadmap covering networking, Linux/Windows fundamentals, log analysis, SIEM (Splunk/Wazuh), incident response, threat intel, and MITRE ATT&CK, capped off with a full incident report correlating the whole challenge into one attack chain.
 - **[Red Team Roadmap](https://github.com/Dev-Chukwuma/Red-Team-Roadmap)** — a Red Team journey ("learn to think like an attacker, so you can defend like a pro") covering recon, enumeration, exploitation, privilege escalation, Active Directory attacks, and a full red team simulation.
 Every module ends with a defensive perspective, not just an offensive win.

-On the dev side, I've shipped a Django-based sales/inventory system for a family electronics shop, a campus companion app for AFIT students, and clothing-brand storefronts running a WhatsApp-order model.
+On the dev side, I've shipped a Django-based sales/inventory system for a family electronics shop, and clothing-brand storefronts running a WhatsApp-order model.

 ### 🛠️ Featured Projects